All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 Blackrock’s iShares Core Balanced ETF Portfolio (XBAL) is similar to VBAL in that it also seeks to provide long-term capital growth and income.

-XBAL has a target allocation of 60% equities to 40% bonds as well and a low-to-medium risk rating.
+XBAL has a target allocation of 60% equities to 40% bonds and a low-to-medium risk rating.

 The fund has been around for longer than VBAL and is the updated version of an older fund, the iShares Balanced Income CorePortfolio Index ETF (CBD).

 XBAL has a 0.18% management fee and total fees (MER) of 0.20%.
-Similar to VBAL, you can purchase XBAL on Wealthsimple Trade and Questrade.
+Like VBAL, you can purchase XBAL on Wealthsimple Trade, Questrade, and other Canadian brokerage platforms.

 How To Buy VBAL in Canada

-Brokerage platforms including Wealthsimple Trade (aka Canadian ShareOwner), Questrade, Qtrade, BMO InvestorLine, ScotiaiTrade, and several others offer access to buy and sell Vanguard ETFs.
+Brokerage platforms like Wealthsimple Trade (aka Canadian ShareOwner), Questrade, Qtrade, BMO InvestorLine, ScotiaiTrade, and several others offer access to buy and sell Vanguard ETFs.

 You can also purchase VBAL through a financial advisor.